 Leʻa was lying peacefully on her side, relaxed and happy, surrounded by nature and the people she loved.
 She still showed no signs of pain.
 Caty said “I’m glad you’re doing it this way.
 I hate it when people just keep their pets alive as long as they can when they are suffering.”
 We agreed.

 At 3:30 P.M.
 I received a text that the vet was on her way.
 About ten minutes later I heard her diesel truck pull up outside of our large arched wooden gate.
-She let herself in, after Kathryn had acknowledged her arrival, when she had finished gathering her things from the back of the truck.
+She let herself in when she had finished gathering her things from the back of the truck.
 She walked over to Leʻa, who managed to lift her head a little to greet her.
 She was filled with warmth and compassion.
 We all started talking about Leʻa, and the sad state of veterinary medicine in our area.
-Kathryn and I kept our hands, and sometimes cheeks, on Leʻa the entire time.
+I kept my hands, and sometimes cheek, on Leʻa the entire time.

 After we openly discussed life, love, and the ways that pets are people too; and how this caring act would set her free; the vet explained what would happen next.
 She said she would administer a shot containing various tranquilizers to relax her further, and make her really sleepy.
 She said she would then insert a catheter into her leg, and release the pentobarbital that would stop her heart from beating.
 She explained the possible physical reactions that could occur, and the timeframes.
 She noted that she would check her heart at two different intervals, to make sure it had stopped, and not started again.